 This program was started in 1998.
 You can learn about the previous years' interns and in which projects they were involved (web site restructuring in progress, if you hit a dead link, please try back later):

-The program is open to undergraduate students majoring in the geosciences or related fields.
+The program is open to undergraduate students majoring in the geosciences, biology, chemistry, physics, math, and other related fields.
 The majority of students accepted into the program will be from outside the University of Minnesota.
 We encourage applications from underrepresented minority students from diverse backgrounds.
-Freshmen from four year colleges and universities will not be considered, but freshman from two year colleges will be considered.
+Freshmen from four year colleges and universities will not be considered, but freshmen from two year colleges will be considered.
 Seniors from four year colleges and universities are only eligible if they have at least one more semester of undergraduate schooling after the program ends.
 Students must be citizens or permanent residents of the United States.
 All application materials must be received by the deadline, February 13, 2015.

 The application must include the following items: